-The CV is meant to serve one purpose: To find out exactly how suitable, qualified, and experienced the candidate is for the relevant position.
-But, if there’s no common standard, how level is the playing field?
+The CV is meant to serve one purpose: to find out exactly how suitable, qualified, and experienced the candidate is for the relevant position.
+But if there’s no common standard, how level is the playing field?
 While some companies want to know about your hobbies, others won’t give a second thought to CVs listing personal interests.

 Recruiters and hiring managers are essentially baselessly judging candidates.
-Even though many companies ask candidates to fill out an application form (which would be completely unnecessary if there were a standard CV format) with specific questions, each candidate is left to their own devices when crafting their CV.
+Even though many companies ask candidates to fill out an application form (which would be unnecessary if there were a standard CV format) with specific questions, each candidate is left to their own devices when crafting their CV.

 Experience is not always a good predictor of new hire performance

 Multiple studies demonstrate no strong link between someone’s work experience and their performance in a new role.
 So why do we rely so heavily on a static, chronological list of someone’s past work experience to assess whether they’re the right person for the job?